 The issue was submitted to a panel of experts instructed to report by mid-May 2004.
 Several members of Congress subsequently wrote to President Bush asking that the United States join an international consensus that generics are safe and essential for the treatment of AIDS.
 On May 16, 2004, Health and Human Services Secretary Tommy Thompson announced that the United States Food and Drug Administration (FDA) was instituting an expedited process that could lead to the approval of the use of FDCs in programs funded by PEPFAR.
 Many hailed the announcement as a step forward in making cheaper and more reliable antiretroviral therapy available in Africa, but critics said it placed an unnecessary hurdle in the way of distributing such pills.
 They maintained that the United States should have relied on the approval process of the World Health organization, which had already cleared such pills.
-In January 2005, the FDA cleared the first generic FDC for use in the PEPFAR program.
-Manufactured by Aspen Pharmacare of South Africa, the three-drug FDC will is expected to make treatment available for \$20-\$30 per patient per month, compared with \$55 for the three brand-name drugs.
-On January 28, 2005, the U.S. Government Accountability Office (GAO) issued a report (GAO-05-133) finding that the regimen of antiretroviral drugs (ARVs) offered under PEPFAR is narrower and more costly than regimens offered by other programs.
+By June 2005, the FDA had reportedly cleared seven generic antiretrovirals manufactured in South Africa and India.